-Department of the Treasury Internal Revenue Service (99) Attachment Sequence No. 24 Name of person who received tips.
+Department of the Treasury Internal Revenue Service (99)

+Name of person who received tips.
 If married, complete a separate Form 4137 for each spouse with unreported tips.
-Social s ecurity number 1 mployer to whom you were required to eport all your tips (see instructions) (b) Employer identification number (see instructions) (c) Total cash and charge tips you receir (including unreported (see instructions) received charge tips you reported tips) to your employer Α В C D Е 2 rge tips you received in 2019.
-Add th - 2 3 arge tips you reported to your emplo 4 Subtract line 3 from line 2.
-This amount is income you must include in the total on Form 1040 or Form 1040-SR, line 1; Form 1040-NR, line 8; or Form 1040-NR-EZ, line 3 5 Cash and charge tips you received but didn't report to your employer because the total was less than \$20 in a calendar month (see instructions) 6 Unreported tips subject to Medicare tax.
-Subtract line 5 from line 4 7 8 • 7 132,9 0 Total social security wages and social security tips (total of boxes 3 and 7shown on your Form(s) W-2) and railroad retirement (RRTA) compensation(subject to 6.2% rate) (see instructions) 9 Subtract line 8 from line 7.
-If line 8 is more than line 7, enter -0 10 Unreported tips subject to social security tax.
+Social security number 1 (a) Name of employer to whom you were required to (b) Employer (c) Total cash and (d) Total cash and but didn't report all your tips (see instructions) identification number charge tips you received charge tips you reported (including unreported tips) (see instructions) to your employer (see instructions) Α В С D Ε 2 Total cash and charge tips you received in 2020.
+Add the amounts from line 1, 3 Total cash and charge tips you reported to your employer(s) in 2020.
+Add the amounts from line 1, 4 Subtract line 3 from line 2.
+This amount is income you must include in the total on Form 1040 or 4 5 Cash and charge tips you received but didn't report to your employer because the total was less than 5 6 Unreported tips subject to Medicare tax.
+Subtract line 5 from line 4 6 Maximum amount of wages (including tips) subject to social security tax . . .
+7 8 Total social security wages and social security tips (total of boxes 3 and 7 shown on your Form(s) W-2) and railroad retirement (RRTA) compensation 9 9 10 Unreported tips subject to social security tax.
 Enter the smaller of line 6 or line 9.
-If you received tips as a federal, state, or local government employee, see instructions 11 Multiply line 10 by 0.062 (social security tax rate) .
-11 12 Multiply line 6 by 0 .0145 (Medicare tax rate) .
-12

-Add lines 11 and 12.
-Enter the result here and on Schedule 2 (Form 1040 or 1040-SR), line 5; Form 13 1040-NR, line 56; or Form 1040-NR-EZ, line 16 (Forms 1040-SS and 1040-PR filers, see instructions.)
+If you received tips as a federal, state, or local government employee, see instructions 10 11 11 12 12 Add lines 11 and 12.
+Enter here and include as tax on Schedule 2 (Form 1040), line 5; Form 1040-PR, 13 Part I, line 6; or Form 1040-SS, Part I, line 6.
+See your tax return instructions 13